Baimanight/Stretching-optimization/README.md

 5. Would alternative correlation metrics (e.g., distance correlation, MIC) outperform Pearson’s CC?

 ##### These questions warrant further investigation.
 My personal study on ambient noise is still relatively shallow, and my understanding of related issues is not yet deep.
-For any error, including issues in language expression, present in this article, I look forward to your corrections!
+For any error, including issues in language expression, present in this document, I look forward to your corrections!

 ***